logto-io/logto/packages/connector-alipay-native/README.md

 [Register an Alipay developer account](https://certifyweb.alipay.com/certify/reg/guide#/) if you don't have one.

-## Create and Configure Alipay Apps
+## Create and configure Alipay app

-1. Sign in to the Alipay console with the account you have just registered.
+1. Sign in to the [Alipay console](https://open.alipay.com/) with the account you have just registered.
 2. Go to **Web & Mobile Apps** tab in **My Application** panel.
 3. Click **Create an App** button to start configuring your application.
 4. Name your application in **Application Name** following the naming conventions and upload your **Application Icon**, make sure you choose **mobile application** as **App type**.
 For building iOS App, a unique **bundle ID** is required.
 Also, **application signature** and **application package name** are required for Android apps.